shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 database?
 With a regular select statement we can't.
 Other processes could delete the user in the moments between selecting the user and inserting the purchase.

-One way to avoid potential issues is to query for the user and setting the `FOR SHARE` lock mode.
+One way to avoid potential issues is to query for the user with the `FOR SHARE` locking clause.

 ``` sql
 process A: BEGIN;